Previous dayMarch 31, 2026Next day

 25.7 km---✓ ReviewedUSGS →

-This magnitude 3.2 event was detected 100 km N of Charlotte Amalie, U.S. Virgin Islands on March 31, 2026, with origin time 23:07 UTC.
-It arrived roughly 2 hours after a larger magnitude 4.9 mainshock in the same 20 km area, placing it within the typical aftershock window.
-The event originated approximately 25.7 km below the surface, classifying it as shallow crustal.
+Reports of a magnitude 3.2 earthquake 100 km N of Charlotte Amalie, U.S. Virgin Islands came in on March 31, 2026 at 23:07 UTC.
+This event falls inside the aftershock decay of a nearby magnitude 4.9 earthquake that occurred about 2 hours earlier.
+This was a shallow crustal earthquake, focused at 25.7 km depth.
 The event was offshore — common for earthquakes along subduction zones and transform plate boundaries.
-The epicenter is at 19.252°, -64.862°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 19.252°N, -64.862°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M3.2 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-31